botworld-wiki/beatburger.github.io/_bots/slicer.md

 ---
 layout: bot
 contributors: "Hex, Soft"
-updatedAt: "2021-12-23"
+updatedAt: "2021-12-30"

-title: "Slicer"
+title: "Slicer (Special Chaser)"
 name: "Slicer"
-description: "Special Chaser: Slicer has the highest DPS in the game (discounting [Slash](/slash)) and has the second-highest burst damage in the game (6208!), just below [Brute](/brute).
+description: "Slicer has the highest DPS in the game (discounting [Slash](/slash)) and has the second-highest burst damage in the game (6208!), just below [Brute](/brute).
 Unlike [Brute](/brute) however, Slicer doesn't need any setup for his burst and has a respectable 15 mSPD ontop of a gapcloser ability, and he's immune to slows and roots too!
-He's not all too squishy either, overall a very scary, high-risk high-reward pick for any team. - With swords for arms this bot is all about damage.
-Also good in the kitchen."
+He's not all too squishy either, overall a very scary, high-risk high-reward pick for any team.\n\n\n"
 imageUrl: "https://cdn.discordapp.com/attachments/873396923137142855/873397058445385738/slicer.png"
 breadcrumbs:
   Bots: "/bots"